 American Akita vs Japanese Akita Health

-Both varieties of this breed tend to share the same potential health risks.
+Both varieties share the same potential health risks.
 Responsible breeders will health test dogs for any problems, but some of these issues cannot be tested for.

 Here are some health issues you should learn about if you’re considering either the American or Japanese Akita.